mikestizza/sql/README.md

 ## How It Works

-### SQL Disk Mapper
+### SQL Disk Collector & Mapper

 1. Collects SQL database file information from Windows
 2. Identifies all CVMs in the Nutanix cluster
 3. Gathers vDisk information from each CVM using multiple methods
 4. Maps Windows disk information to vDisk IDs using:
    - NFS path matching
    - UUID matching